 practical steps to future-proof your workforce

-So what actions and processes can you start putting in place right now to build the workforce of the future?
+So what actions and processes can you start putting in place right now to build the future workforce?

-One vital step is to analyse your current skill sets and think about the capabilities you're likely to need to stay flexible and ultimately succeed in the future.
-If this brings attention to some clear talent gaps, you can start to plan strategies for addressing them, whether that's through recruitment or reskilling the workforce you already have.
+One vital step is to analyse your current skill sets and think about the capabilities you're likely to need to stay flexible and succeed in the future.
+If this brings attention to some apparent talent gaps, you can start to plan strategies for addressing them, whether through recruitment or reskilling the workforce you already have.